 |I prefer this version of My Fair Lady above all others.|

-Actually, I can be a jerk at times, and now that this page has headers and pictures, I want to make it into a powerpoint presentation that I would of course also read out loud.
+Actually, I can be annoying or testy at times, and now that this page has headers and pictures, I want to make it into a powerpoint presentation that I would of course also read out loud.
 Don't you love people who do that?

 Token "About Me" Stuff:

 Male New Yorker, a professional lawyer and writer and photographer from a pan-ethnic background and upbringing; straight, or as I prefer to claim: I'm the only man I'm attracted to.
-I love my family, travel, animals, photography, and life in general.
-I'm passionate and very active, but I like thinking about stuff.
-I make a lot of good jokes.
+I love my family, travel, animals, photography, comedy, books, music, and life in general.
+I'm passionate and very active - but I also like thinking about stuff.
+And I make a lot of jokes.
+If you like, you can email me at thaddeuszwolfe at outlook .com (spaces added to avoid spam)...

 In the Beginning, There Was Boredom

 I love movies and writing.
-I love doing many things and many kinds of arts, but to write on anything regularly, flix are probably best.
-I want a place to produce short work (<10 pages), and we'll all have fun with the topic.
-I can highlight unknown pictures, while crafting thoughtful articles on cinema.
-Updates in film news keep things fresh, if nothing else does.
+I love doing many things and many kinds of art, but to write on anything regularly, pictures are probably best.
+I wanted a place to produce short work (<10 pages), and this topic sounded fun for everyone.
+I figured I could highlight unknown pictures while also crafting thoughtful articles on cinema, and that new movies and film news updates would help keep things fresh.

 I used to aim for once per week, but found I was unreliable about it.
-Partly to blame was the length of my entries.
-If it took 2 weeks to write an excellent, thorough review, why sweat it?
+The sheer length of my entries was partly to blame.
+Why sweat it if I took 2 weeks to write an excellent, thorough review?

 Yet I can be ambitious, bordering on foolhardy.
 In December 2010, I chose to post 12 times per month.
 I favored the Monday-Wednesday-Friday schedule that's natural to me, and I'm proud of what I did until September 2011.
-After a vacation, I reduced the pace until April 2012, when I bumped that up to 4 per week.
-Now, as of January 2013, I'm publishing 4+ times per week until I (a) hit my 3rd year anniversary on April 23rd, and (b) complete 52 consecutive weekly Question posts (which should be the week after the anniversary)...
+After a vacation, I reduced the pace - then, in April 2012, I bumped that up to 4 per week.
+Now, as of May 2014, I'm still publishing at last 16 times each month - Reviews are back in the weekly rotation, to which I add 1 Fan-made Gem, 1 Question, and 1 Imposters entry.
+The only time this changes is when I have 2 reviews in the same week...

 |Thanks to Matty Ryan and Cracked for making me laugh really hard.|